JohnMulligan/road_requests_exercise/Bluee21.md

 - carousel slider with the collection's featured content
 - filter to sort the collections by (title, date, etc...)
 - view option to change the how the content is displayed to the user
-- each collection is displayed in a container that displays the collection name, title, a breif description, and how many items are in that collection
+- each collection is displayed in a container that displays the collection name, title, a brief description, and how many items are in that collection
 - side bar panel with additional filter links to other parts of the collection to refine the search results
 - page numbers
 - an option to change how many items are displayed on the page at a time

 **Footer:**
-- reasources, contact information, social media links and copy right logo
+- resources, contact information, social media links and copyright logo

   ------